 Franziska holds a DPhil in Social Interventions (University of Oxford), an MSc in Evidence-Based Social Interventions (University of Oxford) and a BA in Social Work (Free University of Bolzano-Bozen).
 From 2014 to 2016 she worked as a post-doctoral research officer with Prof Lucie Cluver on the Young Carers Studies, a collaboration between Oxford University, South African universities, the South African Government and various NGOs and international organisations.

 Before joining the Department, Franziska worked as a child protection social worker for a local authority in Wales.
-She is a registered social worker with the HCPC and an active member of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).
+She is a registered social worker with the HCPC and is an elected councilor of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).